-On the 2nd of March, 4 lucky Salopians were driven to Warwick School to compete in the annual Oxford Union debating competition, which has the aim of sparking the interests of secondary school pupils.
+On the 2nd March, four lucky Salopians were driven to Warwick School to compete in the annual Oxford Union Debating Competition, which has the aim of sparking the interests of secondary school pupils.

 On Monday 2nd March, four keen debaters, (Milton, Rhys, Lucy and I) set out to Warwick School, where the Oxford Union Debating Competition took place.

 The style and format was that of a British Parliamentary Debate: eight people debating – with four people proposing the motion and four people opposing the motion, split into pairs on each side.
 Ultimately, we were not only trying to justify why the proposing or opposing motion should stand, but also competing against the pair who was in the same group.